Dynamical pairs with an absolutely continuous bifurcation measure: Introduction

 The bifurcation locus of a pair $(f,a)$ is the support of natural a positive (finite) measure: the \emph{bifurcation measure} $\mu_{f,a}$ of the pair $(f,a)$, see Section \ref{sec:prelim} for a precise definition.
 The properties of this measure appear to be very important for studying arithmetic and dynamical properties of the pair $(f,a)$, see e.g. \cite{BD-unlikely,BD,DeMarco-heights,DeMarco-Mavraki,DWY,favregauthier,specialcubic,Conti}.
 Note also that the entropy theory of dynamical pairs has been recently developed in~\cite{dTGV}.
-In the present article, we study algebraic dynamical pairs having an absolutely continuous bifurcation measure.